rasoolsomji/django-security/README.md

 Header edit Set-Cookie ^(.*)$ $1;Samesite=Lax
 ```
 #### Things to note:
-- Django 2.1 sets the default SameSite value to 'lax' which is a sensible default, consider before changing it's value to 'strict'
+- Django 2.1 sets the default SameSite value to 'lax' which is a sensible default, consider before changing its value to 'strict'
 - Modifying the CSRF cookie is redundant if you [put the CSRF cookie in the session cookie](#csrf-settings)

 [Back to top](#top)